What is there to see?

-Extend your day and buy combined tickets for Buckingham Palace and Royal Mews when you select either the 10:45am or 1:45pm timeslot.
+Extend your day by buying combined tickets for Buckingham Palace and Royal Mews when selecting certain timeslots.

 Try to time your visit to see Changing the Guard, a popular free event which takes place outside Buckingham Palace on certain days from 10.45am and lasts around 45 minutes, with the actual handover taking place at 11am.
 Be sure to arrive early to secure a spot with a good view.